kazuyamarino/nsy-docs/OVERVIEW.md

 ## NSY CLI (Command Line Interface)

 NSY CLI is a collection of commands to facilitate users in operating NSY.
-To start, open the `terminal` or `git bash` on your project directory, then install it with:
+To start, open the `terminal` or `git bash` on your project directory, then install it with :

 **Note :**
 >